Main Content start here

 Regional Insights

-Asia-Pacific dominates the global automotive parts and components market, supported by its strong automotive manufacturing ecosystem and growing vehicle ownership rates.
+Asia-Pacific dominated the global automotive parts and components market, supported by its strong automotive manufacturing ecosystem and growing vehicle ownership rates.
 Countries such as China, Japan, India, and South Korea are key contributors, producing a significant percentage of the world's passenger and commercial vehicles.
 The region’s expanding middle-class population and rising disposable incomes are major drivers behind increasing vehicle sales, which, in turn, boost demand for OEM and aftermarket parts.
 Additionally, the growing adoption of electric vehicles (EVs) and hybrid models across Asia-Pacific is creating a surge in demand for specialized components, such as battery packs, advanced drivetrains, and lightweight materials.
 China leads the global EV market, and its initiatives toward vehicle electrification and smart mobility are influencing demand patterns for automotive components.
+China's EV market penetration surpassed 30% nationally in 2024, while the U.S. achieved around 12% EV penetration, aided by federal tax credits and state-level mandates.
 Government support through subsidies, tax incentives, and infrastructure development programs aimed at promoting green and sustainable mobility further strengthens the market.
 Technological advancements, local manufacturing capabilities, and a cost-competitive supplier base enhance the region's attractiveness for global automakers and parts manufacturers, securing Asia-Pacific’s position as the largest and most influential market in this sector.
+India's automobile sector has identified 28 essential components for indigenization as part of its 'localization roadmap' to bolster the 'Make in India' initiative.
+These efforts have already resulted in foreign exchange savings exceeding USD 833 million.

 Recent Developments